Navis-code/bitcoin-fullstack-project/README.md

 - npm run seed to populate your DB with fake data
 - You should be ready to go!
 - npm run start:server --> TO START API
-- npm run start:frint --> TO START ANGULAR
+- npm run start:front --> TO START ANGULAR
 - Go to localhost:4200

 This project was generated using [Nx](https://nx.dev).